Postbac IRTA/CRTA Program FAQs

 Can I submit more than the required three letters of reference?

 No, the online application system will only accept three reference letters.
+You can, of course, provide additional letters to NIH investigators with whom you are discussing the possibility of a position.

 Can I change my reference(s) after I have submitted my application?